firyal-salsa/firyal-salsa/README.md

 # 🃏 Jack of All Trades in IT Stuff

-**System Engineer** at an Enterprise Banking company in Indonesia — a tinkerer who loves to create magical things with microcontrollers.
+System Engineer at Enterprise Banking, Indonesia. a tinkerer who loves to create magical things with microcontrollers

----
+--

 ## 🌍 My Mission

 Tech ain't just about codes and circuits.
-I believe **technology was born to empower living creatures to make Earth a better place**.
+I live by the mission that technology was born to empower living creatures to make Earth a better place.
 🌱 Enthusiast about **climate change** (SDG 13) and keen on **renewable energy** + **sustainable tech solutions** that actually matter.

----

-## 🎨 When I'm Not Crafting Tech Solutions

-You'll find me:
+--

+When I'm not crafting tech solutions, you'll find me :
 - 📚 Reading philosophical & classic literature
 - 🗿 Sculpting with clay
 - 🏊 Swimming

----
+--

 ## 🛠️ Tech Stack & Tools